 Use of animation/interactive multimedia development software (Macromedia Director) and techniques for designing business presentations, interactive multimedia, educational materials, interactive web animation, computer games, and video animation.
 The study of interactivity and integration of multiple types of art content such as 2D and 3D animation, digital video, graphics, and sound.
 Applicable to the design and production of CD-ROMs and web sites.
 This course has the option of a letter grade or pass/no pass.
-This course is also listed as DM 109.
-ADVISORY: CSIS 1/1L Computer Literacy (& Lab) or CSIS 2/2L Computers in Business (& Lab) CSIS 77 Intro. to Digital Media and its Tools
+Also listed as CSIS 109.
+ADVISORY: CSIS 1/1L Computer Literacy (& Lab) or CSIS 2/2L Computers in Business (& Lab); CSIS 77 Intro. to Digital Media and its Tools.